Springhill Avenue Temple’s Weekly Bulletin

 - The Temple Annual Meeting is scheduled for Sunday, June 3 at 10:30 am!
 Please make every effort to attend this very important meeting.
 The Sisterhood & Men’s Club will provide a light brunch.
 For food planning purposes, please RSVP!

-- Don’t forget to check out Rabbi’s Weekly Blog – “Understanding the Vietnam War Through the Experiences of a Surgeon.”
+- Don’t forget to check out Rabbi’s Blog – “Cuban Festival at the Mobile Museum of Art”.
 This link will also be published on Rabbi’s FaceBook page (Dana Kaplan), so be sure to send him a friend request!
 Rabbi’s webpage is www.danakaplan.com.

 Dana Evan Kaplan is the Rabbi of the Springhill Avenue Temple.
 He has had an adventurous career in the United States, as well as abroad, including extensive experience in the South.
 From 2011 to 2015, he was the Rabbi of the United Congregation of Israelites in Kingston, Jamaica and, from 2001-2011, he led Temple B’nai Israel in Albany, Georgia.